 Participation research includes actively participating in the field or role you would like to pursue in order to explore whether the role is a fit.
-It can serve multiple purposes:

-- 1. it allows you to actively experience a role that interests you - 2. it enables you to learn more about a career field - 3. it is an excellent way to network and create opportunities for yourself - 4. it can be a way to gain training, improve your skills and become more confident in your abilities and your career choice.
+It can serve multiple purposes: 1) it allows you to actively experience a role that interests you, 2) it enables you to learn more about a career field, 3) it is an excellent way to network and create opportunities for yourself, and 4) it can be a way to gain training, improve your skills and become more confident in your abilities and your career choice.

 Volunteering, internships, part-time/temporary work, work experiences, or work exchange programs are great examples.
 Let's go over these in a bit more detail:

-- Volunteering is unpaid work.
+• Volunteering is unpaid work.
 Our clients often question whether volunteering is as valuable or valid a type of experience as paid work.
 The answer is yes!
-In fact, if you're in a volunteer role it shows an extra level of dedication as you aren't being paid. - Often volunteer organizations are willing to train you and provide you with the support you need to grow in a role, in return for your volunteer hours.
-It's a great way to get started in a field or confirm your occupational choice, as well as build connections and community. - Internships are paid work experiences that are designed to assist individuals entering a new career field.
-They are meant for individuals who do not have extensive work experience in the field, and as a result of lower skill and experience levels, people in these roles are paid less than individuals with more experience. - These programs are commonly available for recent post-secondary graduates or career changers.
+In fact, if you are in a volunteer role it shows an extra level of dedication as you are not being paid.

+Often volunteer organizations are willing to train you and provide you with the support you need to grow in a role, in return for your volunteer hours.
+It is a great way to get started in a field or confirm your occupational choice.
+See our Resources section for a number of websites that list volunteer opportunities in a variety of fields.

+• Internships are paid work experiences that are designed to assist individuals entering a new career field.
+They are meant for individuals who do not have extensive work experience in the field, and as a result of lower skill and experience levels, people in these roles are paid less than individuals with more experience.

+These programs are commonly available for recent post-secondary graduates or career changers.
 They are commonly run by relevant industry associations, the government, or employers themselves, and can be an excellent way to gain the work experience you need to break into your field of choice.

-• Part-time or Temporary Work: Trying part-time work in the field that interests you allows you to see firsthand the day-to-day responsibilities of a role and the opportunities within that field.
+Part-time or Temporary Work: Trying part-time work in the field that interests you allows you to see firsthand the day-to-day responsibilities of a role and the opportunities within that field.

 Temporary work can also be a useful way to explore whether a role is a fit for you without making a commitment to the career.
 You can even explore multiple careers at the same time utilizing this technique.
-For example, you could work two weeks in a temporary role as an administrative assistant, and then work in an accounting assistant role if you're deciding between these two occupations.
+For example, you could work two weeks in a temporary role as an administrative assistant, and then work in an accounting assistant role if you are deciding between these two occupations.
 Keep in mind you will likely be in an entry level position to experience your field of interest, but this is good exposure nonetheless.